anjackson/anjackson.github.io/content/blog/2024-07-01-grasping-a-petabyte.md

 It's five.
 Five servers.

-Here they are, packed onto three pallets, in the back of the truck, about to head north...
+Here they are, packed onto three boxes on three pallets, in the back of the truck, about to head north...

 ![Pallets in the truck](/assets/images/uploads/img_3394.jpeg)

-If you stacked them directly on top of each other, they'd be just under three feet high.
+If you stacked them _directly_ on top of each other (without all the padding and packaging), they'd be just under three feet high.

 This petabyte would almost fit under your desk[^0].